shagabutdinov/sublime-enhanced/readme-philosophy.md

 task and solve it efficiently without interruptions.

 Sublime-enhanced is designed to solve code editing tasks with time as less as
-possible: with few keyboard shortcuts or snippets it is possible to save a lot of time that could be spent on thinking on the task but not typing.
+possible: with few keyboard shortcuts or snippets are possible to save a lot of time that could be spent on thinking on the task but not typing.

-Sublime-enhanced is designed to be mouseless.
-That means that it is better solve all text-editing tasks with keyboard.
-It is much faster when you get used to it.
+Sublime-enhanced is designed to be mouseless, because several keyboard shortcuts or snippets is faster than several mouse clicks.
+And it is much faster when you get used to it.
 With keyboard you can solve any task but with mouse you can solve only few.